-Student teams that successfully clear round 1 will have to submit the findings from their research as a submission for round 2.
+Student teams that successfully clear Level 1 will have to submit the findings from their research as a submission for Round 2.
 They need to submit a detailed report in PPT format (not more than 10 slides).
 Student Teams are also allowed to submit videos of interviews, pictures, etc.

 Process & Evaluation Criteria

 Student Teams will be evaluated on the following parameters: